Skip to main content

 Core gateway (src/)

 Key principle: everything that can be a plugin, should be.
-Hooks and plugins interact with the gateway through a stable SDK contract; they do not import from core internals.
+Plugins and hooks interact with the gateway through the stable SDK contract; they do not import from core internals.

 Channel adapters